newaz10/live-code-editor/README.md

 # Live Code Editor

-This is a simple live code editor web application that allows users to write HTML, CSS, and JavaScript code in real-time and see the output instantly in an embedded iframe.
+This is a simple live code editor web application that allows users to write `HTML`, `CSS`, and `JavaScript` code in real-time and see the output instantly in an embedded iframe.
 It's a useful tool for quickly prototyping or testing small code snippets without the need for setting up a separate development environment.

 ## Features
  - Supports live editing of HTML, CSS, and JavaScript code.